Nuclear Fusion Propulsion Systems

-Systems studied in this category include open magnetic confinement fusion for space propulsion:
+Open magnetic confinement fusion for space propulsion

-In an effort to address the current limitations, in terms of mission capability, of today's propulsion technologies there is a great deal of work being performed both in Europe and around the world on alternative methods of propulsion.
+In an effort to address the current limitations, in terms of mission capability, of today’s propulsion technologies there is a great deal of work being performed both in Europe and around the world on alternative methods of propulsion.
 One concept which is still at a relatively early stage of development is the direct use of energy from fusion reactions to drive a spacecraft.
-Theoretical research in this field has been performed for many decades, focussing on a variety of aspects of fusion propulsion from the detailed investigation of fusion reactions themselves to the consideration of the mission characteristics of a constant thrust fusion vehicle.
+Theoretical research in this field has been performed for many decades, focusing on a variety of aspects of fusion propulsion from the detailed investigation of fusion reactions themselves to the consideration of the mission characteristics of a constant thrust fusion vehicle.
 Only relatively recently however has work begun to focus on the detailed design of a space-propulsion-specific reactor and the impact of these designs on the potential performance and mission capability of such engines.

-Some concept evaluation work has been performed at a variety of different levels into concepts which employ closed chamber, toroidal confinement reactors (such as those favoured for terrestrial fusion applications), open confinement systems and inertial confinement devices.
+Some evaluation work has been performed at a variety of different levels into concepts which employ closed chamber, toroidal confinement reactors (such as those favoured for terrestrial fusion applications), open confinement systems and inertial confinement devices.
 These studies have been able to draw upon the growing base of practical experience with toroidal reactors and the more recent experimental work into the behaviour of plasmas in open confinement systems e.g. gas dynamic mirror (GDM), field reversed configuration (FRC).
 The preliminary results of this work have shown that open magnetic configurations have a number of advantages in terms of their use in space, and as such some engineering design approaches (e.g. Integrated Design Environment Algorithms) have been developed to gain a more comprehensive understanding of the behaviour and performance of these devices.

 In collaboration with European academia, the ACT is conducting a study on the feasibility of open magnetic confinement fusion propulsion.
 The main objectives of this study are: